 - Oden (Japanese Fish Cake Stew)

-- Chawanmushiย (Japanese Savory Egg Custard)
+- Chawanmushi (Japanese Savory Egg Custard)

 Bento Box Emoji

 Compact and colorful, bento is the typical lunch that the Japanese bring to school or to work.
-But you can also purchase a bento box from convenient stores, train stations, and departmental stores in Japan.
+But you can also purchase a bento box from convenience stores, train stations, and departmental stores in Japan.
 They make a filling and convenient food for a picnic or a long train ride.

 Did you know?
 The little red circle in the middle of the rice you see on the emoji is a pickled plum (umeboshi).
-It has a very sour and salty flavor, which makes it a favorite pickle to serve with steamed rice or rice balls to awake the palate.
+It has a very sour and salty flavor, which makes it a favorite pickle to serve with steamed rice or rice balls to awaken the palate.

-What’s in yourย ๐ฑ today?
+What’s in your ๐ฑ today?
 Learn how to make bento lunch boxes with the tutorial and recipes below:

 Tempura (Fried Shrimp) Emoji

-Tempura refers to seafood, chicken and vegetables that have been coated with a light batter and deep-fried into golden crisp deliciousness.
+Tempura (ๅคฉใทใ) refers to seafood, chicken, and vegetables that have been coated with a light batter and deep-fried into golden crisp deliciousness.
 Some of the most popular tempura include shrimp tempura (as depicted in the tempura emoji) and sweet potato tempura.
 Tempura is not only enjoyed as a standalone dish, but they are also often served as part of donburi (rice bowl) or noodle soup.

 Did you know?
 In Japan, you can even find specialized restaurants that serve only the best of the best tempura.